EvangeliaS/Quantum-Fourier-Transform-via-variational-quantum-circuits/README.md

-Variational quantum circuits are quantum circuits which contain gates with adjustable parameters.
-Such circuits are already physically realizable in small scale and there is a wide range of possible applications for these promising structures.
-In this thesis, I develop the idea of tuning a variational quantum circuit to simulate the important for quantum com- puting, operation of Quantum Fourier Transform.
-I use algebraic arguments, so called an ansatz, for reducing the depth of the variational quantum circuit and use different classical algorithms to optimize the parameters.
-The results of this thesis concerning 3-qubit circuits can be possibly extended to a higher number of qubits.

 # Variational Quantum Circuits for Quantum Fourier Transform Simulation

 This repository contains the code and documentation for my thesis work on using variational quantum circuits (VQC) to simulate the Quantum Fourier Transform (QFT).
 The aim of this research is to develop a VQC-based approach to efficiently perform QFT, a crucial operation in quantum computing.